-TeamCity can label (tag) sources of a particular build (automatically or manually) in your version control.
-The list of labels applied and their application status is displayed on the Changes tab of the build results page.
+TeamCity can label (tag) sources of a particular build (automatically or manually) in your Version Control System.
+The list of applied labels and their application status is displayed on the Changes tab of the Build Results page.

 Automatic VCS labeling

 You can set TeamCity to label the sources of a build depending on the build status automatically.
 The process takes place in the background after the build finishes and does not affect the build status, which means that a labeling failure is not a standard notification event.
 However, the users subscribed to notifications about failed builds of the current build configuration will be notified about a labeling failure.